On the statistical theory of self-gravitating collisionless dark matter flow: Scale and redshift variation of velocity and density distributions: Probability distributions of velocity field

-On small scale, velocities $u_{L}$ and $\Sigma u_{L}$ should have the same limiting distribution with $r\to 0$ (Fig. \ref{fig:15}).
-Velocity distribution that maximizes the system entropy was studied in our previous work \citep[see][Fig. 4]{Xu:2021-The-maximum-entropy-distributi}.
-Based on the halo description of self-gravitating system, $u_{L}$ on small scale should follow a \textit{X} distribution to maximize system entropy.
-The \textit{X} distribution reads \citep[see][Eq.
-(32)]{Xu:2021-The-maximum-entropy-distributi},
+On small scales, longitudinal velocities $u_{L}$ and $\Sigma u_{L}$ should follow the same limiting distribution as $r\to 0$, which is different from the distribution of pairwise velocity $\Delta u_{L}$ (Fig. \ref{fig:15}).
+This section focuses on the probability distributions of $u_{L}$ and $\Sigma u_{L}$ that should maximize the entropy of the system.
+In our previous work, based on the halo description of the self-gravitating collisionless system, $u_{L}$ on small scales should follow a \textit{X} distribution to maximize the entropy of the system.
+The \textit{X} distribution simply reads \citep{Xu:2023-Maximum-entropy-distributions-of-dark-matter}

 where $\alpha $ is a shape parameter and $K_{n} \left(x\right)$ is the \textit{modified} Bessel function of the second kind.
 The velocity scale $v_{0}$ satisfies